lorefnon/lorefnon.github.com/_posts/2015-09-21-react-and-livescript-in-harmony.md

 ```

 But I strongly recommend against doing that, because having the arguments specified in the function signature upfront enhances readability.

+Also note that the top down construction flow composition can also be realized in javascript using Ramda's `pipe` but livescript just makes it simpler by providing a language level operator.

 For simpler components (which are just responsible for presenting something passed as props, and do not need lifecycle methods etc.) it may be useful to define a micro-component builder: